metomi/rose/sphinx/tutorial/rose/applications.rst

       * The ``lib/template/map.html`` HTML template.

-      Rather than leaving these resources scattered throughout the :term:`suite directory` we can encapsulate them into the application directory.
+      Rather than leaving these resources scattered throughout the :term:`run directory` we can encapsulate them into the application directory.

       Install the ``forecast`` script and ``util.py`` library into the ``bin/``